 But you may have questions like these and others that I will answer:

 - Should I buy term or permanent life insurance at my age?

 - What is the average life insurance cost at age 62?

 - What can I do to get the best life insurance rates?

 - What is the easiest no-hassle way to get the lowest premiums?

-Shopping for life insurance while you are still healthy is a great idea so as to lock in the lowest rates possible.
+Shopping for life insurance, while you are still healthy, is a great idea so as to lock in the lowest rates possible.
 This is also a great time for people to buy life insurance for their children.